evkx/evkx.github.io/content/models/porsche/macan/Macan_4/_index.md

 A standard [heat pump](../../../../technology/hvac/#heat-pump) is included, which can save significant energy that the EV would otherwise use for heating in cold weather.

-## Comfort features
+## Comfort Features

 The Porsche Macan 4 includes several features to enhance comfort and convenience:

-- **Keyless entry:** Allows access to the car without needing to find the key, as long as you have it with you..
+- **Keyless Entry:** Allows access to the car without needing to find the key, as long as you have it with you..
-- **Keyless go:** Enables starting the car without using the key.
+- **Keyless Go:** Enables starting the car without using the key.

 {{<evkxdisplayaddarticle />}}

-## User interface and control
+## User Interface and Control

 The Porsche Macan 4 has multiple integrated screens.
 Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments).
 In addition, there is one [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen) in the center console  and one [infotainment screen](../../../../technology/userinterface/screens/#front-passenger-screen) in front of the passenger seat.